 Gary Gran, CYT, DAy.

-(Recommended for 200 TTP.
-Required for 300 TTP.)
-(Qualifies for 4 CEU Credits with Yoga Alliance.)
+(Recommended for 200 and 300 TTP.
+Qualifies for 3 CEUs with Yoga Alliance.)

 Our MISSION is to help individuals realize their full potential, lead a healthy and balanced life with mindfulness through teaching of yoga, meditation, and philosophy as taught by Himalayan masters.